Corynebacterium diphtheriae: Pathogenicity

 The diphtheritic lesion is often covered by a pseudomembrane composed of fibrin, bacterial cells, and inflammatory cells.
 Diphtheria toxin can be proteolytically cleaved into two fragments: an N-terminal fragment A (catalytic domain), and fragment B (transmembrane and receptor binding domain).
 Fragment A catalyzes the NAD+ -dependent ADP-ribosylation of elongation factor 2, thereby inhibiting protein synthesis in eukaryotic cells.
 Fragment B binds to the cell surface receptor and facilitates the delivery of fragment A to the cytosol.

 Once the bacteria have localized in one area, they start multiplying and create the inflammatory pseudomembrane.
 Individuals with faucial diphtheria typically have the pseudomembrane grow over the tonsil and accessory structures, uvula, soft palate, and possibly the nasopharyngeal area.
 In upper respiratory tract diphtheria, the pseudomembrane can grow on the pharynx, larynx, trachea, and bronchi/bronchioles.
-The pseudomembrane starts off white in color and then later becomes dirty-gray and tough due to the necrotic epithelium.
+The pseudomembrane starts off white in colour and then later becomes dirty-grey and tough due to the necrotic epithelium.

-Psuedomembrane formation on the trachea or bronchi will decrease efficiency of airflow.
+Pseudomembrane formation on the trachea or bronchi will decrease the efficiency of airflow.
 Over time, the diffusion rate in the alveoli decreases due to the lower airflow and decreases the partial pressure of oxygen in the systemic circulation, which can cause cyanosis and suffocation.